-A short general anesthesia (approximately 1h) is needed to do the surgery, so the patient will not feel any pain and does not have to consciously experience the operation.
+A short general anesthesia (approximately 1h) combined with a short acting loco-regional anesthesia is favoured, so the patient will not feel any pain and does not have to consciously experience the operation.
 In kneeclinic.be we favour a multimodal approach, this means that we strive for optimal comfort (=no pain) without the disadvantages of nausea or vomiting afterwards.

 The surgery itself